KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-11-enforce-code-quality-via-cicd.md

 ---
-title: "How to enforce Code Quality standards using CI/CD"
+title: "How to enforce Code Quality standards using Azure Pipelines"
 date: 2024-12-11
 excerpt: "Learn how to enforce code quality standards with CI/CD pipelines for tools like Ruff, ensuring consistency and security in your software development."
 tags: